 Reporting against actions described in this Strategy will be included within the Jandakot Airport Annual Environment Report (AER).
-In line with the Airports (Environmental Protection) Regulations 1996, the AER will be submitted to the Department of Infrastructure, Regional Development and Cities (DIRDC) by 28th October each year.
-A copy of the report will be provided to the Department of Environment and Energy (DOEE) by 28th October each year.
+In line with the Airports (Environmental Protection) Regulations 1996, the AER will be submitted to the Department of Infrastructure, Transport, Regional Development and Communications (DITRDC) by 28th October each year.
+A copy of the report will be provided to the Department of Agriculture, Water and the Environment (DAWE) by 28th October each year.
 In addition, consistent with Condition 16 of EPBC 2009/4796, JAH will report against actions of the FUS within an Annual EPBC Compliance Report and publish on the JAH website by 28th October each year.